azeezabidoye/cyfrin-updraft-2025/READMe.md

 - The `nonce` is a number used once to find the `solution` to the blockchain `problem`.
 - Apparently, each transaction is added to a block around the time they are being initiated.
+- _Miners_ solve complex arithmetical calculations to generate a new `nonce` which tallies with the block.
+- The `nonce` is the number used to get a new `hash` for the `block`.
+- `nonce` is also used to define the transaction number for anaccount/address.